 Combined excellence in both research and clinical service since 1910

-The Department of Pathology & Immunology’s dual tradition in research and clinical service has been strengthened over the years and makes the Department a bridge between the basic and clinical Departments.
-Indeed, the Department is considered one of the seven Basic Science Departments of the School, now strongly representing Immunology.
+The Department of Pathology & Immunology’s dual tradition in research and clinical service has been strengthened over the years and makes the department a bridge between the basic and clinical sides.
+Indeed, the department is considered one of the seven Basic Science Departments of the School of Medicine, now strongly representing Immunology.

 The department has had eight chairs since the reorganization of the Medical School following the Flexner report in 1891.